 Here is an example of a banner that’s able to effectively encapsulate all three of these components:

 Daily Deals by Droparoo does a great job of clearly displaying the brand associated to what the app does.
-The app also prominently features their branded logo in a way that effectively associates the key feature of the app to their brand, but is also eye-catching and bold.
+The app also prominently features their branded name in a way that effectively associates the key feature of the app to their brand, but is also eye-catching and bold.
 Also, the red backdrop contrasted with the grayscale backdrop is both professional and sleek.

-Moreover, while catchy banners are important, these branding materials should compliment your app listing and should be both informative and digestible.
+Also, while catchy banners are important, these branding materials should compliment your app listing and should be both informative and digestible.
 It’s important to remember that your app listing could get indexed on popular search engines, which makes this step even more critical.

-An effective listing should be able to educate the merchant about what the app does and how it works in the context of their Shopify shop.
+Moreover, an effective listing should be able to educate the merchant about what the app does and how it works in the context of their Shopify shop.
 When writing an effective app listing, you should consider the merchant’s perspective and be able to effectively address the following questions:

 - What problem does the app solve?